Kidney paired donation: Break out phase

-In 2007 Garet and Jan Hil founded the National Kidney Registry (NKR) after their daughter (age 10) lost her kidney function and needed a transplant.
+In 2007, Garet and Jan Hil founded the National Kidney Registry (NKR) after their daughter (age 10) lost her kidney function and needed a transplant.
 Both parents were incompatible and could not donate to their daughter, who later, after an extensive donor search, received a living donor kidney from her compatible cousin.
 Mr. Hil was the first non-physician to start/lead a KPD program and the first KPD leader to donate one of his kidneys, starting a chain that facilitated eight transplants.
-In 2008 the National Kidney Registry completed its first KPD transplants and implemented the next major innovation, the shipment of kidneys on commercial airlines.
+In 2008, the National Kidney Registry completed its first KPD transplants and implemented the next major innovation, the shipment of kidneys on commercial airlines.
 This breakthrough in logistics further expanded KPD.
-The first living donor kidney that was shipped on a commercial airline went from New York to Los Angeles and started NKR's second chain which facilitated eight transplants utilizing several bridge donors.
-Initially NKR provided donors with the option of traveling to the matched recipient's hospital or donating locally and having their kidney shipped.
+The first living donor kidney that was shipped on a commercial airline went from New York to Los Angeles and started NKR's second chain, which facilitated eight transplants using several bridge donors.
+Initially, NKR provided donors with the option of traveling to the matched recipient's hospital or donating locally and having their kidney shipped.
 Recipients could also choose if they would accept a shipped kidney or require the donor to travel to their center to donate.
 Over a two-year period, these preferences shifted until nearly all recipients would accept shipped kidneys with very few donors willing to travel.
-By 2010 the option to have a donor travel was phased out and all kidneys that needed to be moved between centers were shipped.
+By 2010, the option to have a donor travel was phased out and all kidneys that needed to be moved between centers were shipped.
 After several near misses and with the UNOS reporting that 1–2% of deceased donor kidney lost or mis-routed, the NKR developed the first GPS tracking systems for human organs to monitor the location of all NKR kidney shipments.
 The utilization of GPS tracking devices is now mandatory for all NKR shipped kidneys.